Roy Hargrove: Verve and EmArcy era

-In 1994, Hargrove signed with Verve and recorded With the Tenors of Our Time featuring Joe Henderson, Stanley Turrentine, Johnny Griffin, Joshua Redman, and Branford Marsalis.
-Soon afterwards, Hargrove released his second album for Verve, Family, which included his original song "Roy Allan", named after his father, which thereafter became a popular jazz composition for others.
-That same year, in 1995, he experimented with a trio format on Parker's Mood, an album recorded with bassist Christian McBride and pianist Stephen Scott.
-The Penguin Jazz Guide identifies Parker's Mood as one of the "1001 Best Albums" in the history of the genre.
+In 1994, Hargrove left Novus for Verve Records and recorded With the Tenors of Our Time, featuring Joe Henderson, Stanley Turrentine, Johnny Griffin, Joshua Redman, and Branford Marsalis.
+Hargrove's second album for Verve, Family, included his original song "Roy Allan", dedicated to his father, which has since been covered by several other jazz artists.
+That same year, in 1995, he experimented with a trio format on Parker's Mood, an album recorded with bassist Christian McBride and pianist Stephen Scott and presenting the music of Charlie Parker.
+The Penguin Guide to Jazz identified Parker's Mood as one of the "1001 Best Albums" in the history of the genre.
+Hargrove also appeared on a tribute album to Miles Davis for Fantasy Records along with Ron Carter, the bassist in one of Davis's classic quintets, and drummer Ed Thigpen, known especially for his work with Oscar Peterson, among others.

 Also in 1995, Hargrove formed the Roy Hargrove Big Band to perform at the Panasonic Village Jazz Festival in New York.
 The band would go on to record and perform worldwide and feature big band arrangements of Hargrove's own compositions as well as his favorite songs by respected contemporaries.
+Their only album as a group, 2009's Emergence, was recorded at Capitol Studios in Los Angeles by the engineer Al Schmitt.

-As Hargrove toured more broadly outside the US, his popularity grew, especially in Europe, Japan and Latin America.
-In 1997, the Dutch public television station NPS Nederlandse Programma Stichting (now NPR) aired the documentary "Jazzportret ('Jazz Portrait'): Roy Hargrove" directed by Hans Hylkema, a respected Dutch filmmaker known for music documentaries.
-The documentary features extensive selections from Hargrove's live performance at the North Sea Jazz Festival in the Hague in 1996 as well as interviews with Hargrove, his mother, managers and the music teachers in Dallas who guided him.
+As Hargrove toured more broadly outside the US, his popularity grew, especially in Europe, Japan, and Latin America.
+In 1997, the Dutch public television station Nederlandse Programma Stichting (now NTR) aired the documentary Jazzportret: Roy Hargrove directed by Hans Hylkema, a Dutch filmmaker known for music documentaries.
+It features extensive selections from Hargrove's live performance at the North Sea Jazz Festival in the Hague in 1996 as well as interviews with Hargrove, his mother, managers, and the music teachers in Dallas who guided him.

-In 1998, Hargrove won the Grammy Award for Best Latin Jazz Album for Habana with Roy Hargrove's Crisol, an ensemble of Cuban and American musicians which included Chucho Valdés, Russell Malone, Frank Lacy, Jose Luis "Changuito" Quintana and Miguel "Angá" Díaz, among others.
+In 1998, Hargrove won the Grammy Award for Best Latin Jazz Album for Habana with Roy Hargrove's Crisol ('melting pot', in Spanish), an ensemble of Cuban and American musicians that included Chucho Valdés, Russell Malone, Frank Lacy, Jose Luis "Changuito" Quintana, and Miguel "Angá" Díaz, among others.
 That same year, Hargrove sat for an extended interview and performed duets with host Marian McPartland on her NPR program Piano Jazz.
-Hargrove recounted his Texas upbringing, his initial fascination with his father's cornet, his early influences and thoughts about arranging and more; the program also includes a rare and moving performance by Hargrove, on piano, of his composition "Ballad for the Children."
+Hargrove recounted his Texas upbringing, his initial fascination with his father's cornet, his early influences, thoughts about arranging, and more; the program also includes a rare performance by Hargrove, on piano, of his composition "Ballad for the Children".